 Determines whether given positions are near land based on a land polygon shape file.

-The Natural Earth 1:10m land vectors are included as a default shapefile in iRfcb
+The Natural Earth 1:10m land vectors are included as a default shapefile in iRfcb.

 Usage